Sechelt (steamboat): Last run to Sooke

-On Friday, March 24, 1911, with Capt.
-H.B.
-James in command.
-Sechelt departed Victoria harbor at 2:30 p.m.
+On Friday, March 24, 1911, with Captain H.B.
+James in command, Sechelt departed Victoria harbor at 2:30 PM.
 Aboard were her crew of four, an estimated 33 passengers, mostly workers on the Canadian Northern, and about 12,240 pounds of freight, including steel rails.
-She reached the government quarantine station dock at William Head, discharged about 13 passengers and freight, then left the quarantine dock at 3:58 p.m.
+She reached the government quarantine station dock at William Head, discharged about 13 passengers and freight, then left the quarantine dock at 3:58 PM.